-- Disconnected downspouts (where appropriate) - Eco-friendly maintenance practices (100% petroleum-free yard care, use of BHCP Landscape Professional) - Ecoroof (according to City specs) - Large canopy tree (over 30 ft and not a nuisance species) - o Naturescaped 10% higher than your certification level requirement - Rain gardens (have or install to manage stormwater onsite) - o Remove impervious surfaces and/or grass (more than 500 ft) - Restore soils (leave the leaves) - Water conservation (eliminate lawn irrigation, water in morning and evening only)

-During the initial site assessment, our Habitat Technicians discuss these options with each participant and identify which are appropriate for their yard and goals.
+Disconnected downspouts (where appropriate) Eco-friendly maintenance practices (100% petroleum-free yard care, use of BHCP Landscape Professional) Ecoroof (according to City's specifications) Large canopy tree (over 30 ft and not a nuisance species) Naturescaped 10% higher than your certification level requirement Rain gardens (where appropriate; have or install to manage stormwater onsite) Remove impervious surfaces and/or grass (more than 500 ft) Restore soils (leave the leaves) Water conservation (eliminate lawn irrigation, water in morning and evening only) ring the initial site assessment, our Habitat Technicians discuss these options with each participant and downspouts is not appropriate for every site or community we work in.
+In the site report, BHCP Technicians will note whether disconnecting downspouts is recommended.
+Items they take into consideration when recommending (or not recommending) this include the type and condition of the soil(s), how well water infiltrates and drains, the slope, what part of the region they work in (e.g. Washington County), etc. If a participant ever has a question about whether or not it's appropriate to disconnect their downspouts, encourage they review their site report or reach out to their local stormwater management utility.